Miami (OH) vs. Akron NCAA Football Odds, Plays and Insights | October 16, 2021

 - Miami (OH)'s games this year have gone over the total in two out of six opportunities (33.3%).

-- The RedHawks have six giveaways this season, while the Zips have eight takeaways .
+- This year, the RedHawks have six turnovers, two fewer than the Zips have takeaways (8).

 - Find the latest spread and moneyline odds for Miami (OH) at SISportsbook.